kcm2/ab/references/angelbeatshd.rst

 * Hisako and "Emlia" [#v9c64-1]_ talk about bands.
 Emlia explains that she is headhunting for members.
 Hisako declines but Emlia points that Iwasawa and Araki are not playing or practising.
 * Hisako declines again but gives in saying she'll jam just once.
-* Hisako and Emlia 'shread' and Hisako says she's really having fun.
+* Hisako and Emlia 'shred' and Hisako says she's really having fun.
 Hisako repeatedly tells Emlia to stop talking like a metal head and they start to play again.
 * Hisako says to herself that Iwasawa seems so far away now.

 .. [#v9c64-1] Not sure if this is intentional or a translation error that the name here compared to the last chapter is different.